typescript-eslint/tslint-to-eslint-config/README.md

 ### CLI Flags

-Each of these flags is optional.
+Each of these flags is optional:

 -   **[`config`](#config)**: Path to print the generated ESLint configuration file to.
 -   **[`eslint`](#eslint)**: Path to an ESLint configuration file to read settings from.